-Costs under this work order agreement are estimated to be approximately \$335,000.
-During the years ended December 31, 2022 and 2021, the Company incurred costs of \$33,815 and \$24,626, respectively, and as of December 31, 2022, total costs of \$58,441 have been incurred.
-The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$284,000 as of December 31, 2022, which is expected to be incurred through June 30, 2025.
+Costs under this work order agreement are estimated to be approximately \$153,000, with such payments expected to be allocated approximately 72% to Theradex for services and approximately 28% for payments for pass-through software costs.
+During the year ended December 31, 2023, the Company incurred costs of \$14,862, pursuant to this work order.
+As of December 31, 2023, total costs of \$14,862 have been incurred pursuant to this work order agreement.

+The Company's aggregate commitment pursuant to this clinical trial monitoring agreement, less amounts previously paid to date, totaled approximately \$141,000 as of December 31, 2023, which is expected to be incurred through June 30, 2026.